-When using an air ambulance for non-Emergency transportation, we reserve the right to select the air ambulance Provider.
-If you do not use the air ambulance Provider we select, the Out-of-Network Provider may bill you for any charges that exceed the Plan's Maximum Allowed Amount.
+When using an air ambulance for non-Emergency transportation, we, on behalf of the Employer reserve the right to select the air ambulance Provider.
+If you do not use the air ambulance Provider we select, no benefits will be available.